-- We have continued to improve and develop our online platform My Account, enabling subscribers to report issues such as pest control and street lighting via the platform through the medium of Welsh. - We have appointed a Welsh Language Officer, who will support the lead officer to monitor compliance and deliver the Welsh Language Promotion Strategy.
+- We have continued to improve and develop our online platform My Account, enabling subscribers to report issues such as pest control and street lighting via the platform through the medium of Welsh. - We have a Welsh Language Officer, who continues to support the new lead officer to monitor compliance and deliver the Welsh Language Promotion Strategy.